What is local exchange?

 Arts & Culture

-Some groups include local businesses to encourage localisation, where you access goods and services from your locality, thereby benefiting where you live and work.
 Food buying, production and distribution are obvious ways that people can circulate their value locally to assist their area to grow and prosper.
-The LocalPay Tech project would provide the necessary tools, standards, training and support for more local currencies to engage small businesses.
+Some groups also include local businesses to drive local trade and increase local loyalty and relocalise the supply chain.
+The LocalPay Tech project would provide the necessary tools, standards, training and support for more local groups to engage small businesses.

-Dane County Timebank is a thriving local currency amongst a disadvantaged community in USA.
-Established in 2005, the TimeBank provides a way for more than 2,000 members to connect with each other and offer or exchange services.
+Dane County Timebank in Madison, Wisconsin, USA is situated in disadvantaged community and food desert.
+Established in 2005, it provides a way for more than 2,000 members to connect and provide services to each other.

 For many young people, the changes associated with coming of age can seem daunting, and when combined with the instability that comes with an arrest, it can become unmanageable.
 Restorative justice systems help youth stay away from a path of repeat offences while introducing positive influences like the TimeBank’s Youth Court Program and the Dane County Community Restorative Courts work toward reshaping the traditional criminal justice model.